Eve Online: Universe

-The playing environment in Eve Online consists of more than 5000 star systems, as well as 2500 randomly accessible wormhole systems, taking place in 23341 C.E.
+The playing environment in Eve Online consists of more than 5000 star systems, as well as 2500 randomly accessible wormhole systems, taking place in the year 23,341.
 Systems are classified by their Security Status, on a decimal scale from −1.0 to 1.0.
 These systems are categorized into three groups, each determining the response from CONCORD (Consolidated Co-operation and Relations Command) NPC law enforcement units.
 Star systems classed as 0.5–1.0 security are considered "high security" and any unauthorized/unprovoked attack by a character on another character anywhere in the system will result in the appearance of law enforcement.
 These units will attack and destroy the aggressor, and are designed to reinforce in such strength that they will always win an engagement.
 However, CONCORD is not preventive, but punitive, meaning there is a short window between beginning an attack and getting destroyed where a player (or group of) can destroy another player's ship.
 Systems classified as 0.1–0.4 are considered "low security", where CONCORD law enforcement units will not destroy aggressors, but do monitor unprovoked acts of aggression and have automated sentry guns in some locations.
 Unprovoked attacks will flag the aggressor as a free target for other players, and attacks within sight of sentry guns will cause them to fire on the aggressor.
 Systems classified 0.0 to −1.0 are called "zero space" or "null sec", and feature no law enforcement; individual systems, or groups of systems, may be controlled by player alliances, up to the creation of player-owned empires reaching across entire "regions" (an aggregate group of star systems).
 Wormhole systems are accessible only by wormholes that randomly appear and disappear, and are also lawless space, showing as −1.0.
 However, player-run corporations cannot claim sovereignty in wormhole systems.
 Star systems contain different types of celestial objects, making them more or less suitable for different kinds of operations.
 Typically, players find asteroid fields, planets, stations, stargates, and moons in a system.
 Many of the game's most profitable income sources are found in dangerous null or low security systems, giving players incentive to engage in high-risk, high-reward activities in which they must survive the possible harassment of other players who may also enter the system.